141forever/CodeSeq/data/README.md

-The training data, the SFT data is too big (>=25MB), so we provide all the data in Supplementary Material.
+The training data.
+The data is too big (>=25MB), so we provide all the data in Supplementary Material temporarily.